Let’s Think Early Years

 Charles Dickens Primary will lead on an evaluation of Let’s Think; an approach to maths teaching for Reception children that also aims to improve general reasoning level and outcomes at Early Years Foundation Stage.

-Southwark borough is the 17th most deprived borough in the country.
+Southwark is the seventeenth most deprived borough in England.
 FSM Ever 6 data for the four schools included in the proposed project ranges from 26-43%.
-There is an 8.1% average GLD gap in Reception between Southwark free school meal (FSM) and non-FSM pupils, and for the participating schools, this gap averages at 20%, the largest gap being 46%.
+There is an 8.1% average good level of development gap in Reception between Southwark pupils eligible for free school meal (FSM) and non-FSM pupils.
+For the participating schools, this gap averages 20%, with the largest gap being 46%.

-Let’s Think (previously known as Cognitive Acceleration in Maths Education, CAME) is an effective approach to mathematics teaching.
-Activities are guided activities for small groups, complementing rather than replacing the maths curriculum for Reception.
-Specifically designed for 4-5 year olds, they are usually conducted weekly over one year with groups of 5-6 mixed achievers.
+Let’s Think (previously known as Cognitive Acceleration in Maths Education, CAME) has been shown to be an effective approach to mathematics teaching for pupils in Key Stage 1 and above.
+In this innovation, Let’s Think resources have been adapted for reception pupils.
+There are guided activities for small groups, complementing rather than replacing the maths curriculum for Reception.
+Specifically designed for four- to five-year-olds, they are usually conducted weekly over one year with groups of five to six mixed achievers.
 The activities are talk-based, beginning with introducing key vocabulary, supporting children to use this vocabulary to solve a practical problem, and ending with a metacognitive discussion.
-The associated professional development programme develops teachers’ understanding of progression in mathematics and assessment skills.
+An associated professional development programme will be delivered to participating teachers.